KotlecikzZiemniaczkami/Gods/README.md

 # Gods
 My first webside.
-It is being write only to learn how to write websides.
+It is being write only to learn how to write websites.
 Feel free to use it if You need.